My Two Cents. (Probably Worth a Little More).

 What are property taxes like in Airdrie?
 Airdrie's property tax rates are competitive with other Alberta cities of similar size.
 As a city with a growing commercial and industrial tax base (including Fortis Alberta's planned head office relocation), the residential tax burden is well-supported.
 Marc can break down estimated annual property taxes on any specific property before you make an offer.

 What are the most popular neighbourhoods for young families in Airdrie?
 Coopers Crossing for its pathway system and community character.
 Bayside and Williamstown for established streetscapes and mature lots.
-Lanark and Cobblestone Creek for new construction with modern layouts.
+Lanark and Cobblestone Creek for new civil construction with modern layouts.
 South end communities like Kings Heights and Prairie Springs for the shortest Calgary commute times.
 The right answer depends entirely on your priorities — school catchment, commute, price point, or lot size — and Marc can walk through the trade-offs for each.

 How is the commute from Airdrie to downtown Calgary?
 Approximately 25 to 35 minutes via the QE2 under normal conditions.
 South end communities shave that down to 15 to 20 minutes for north Calgary destinations.
 The Calgary International Airport is approximately 20 to 25 minutes — the closest of any major community in the region.
 The InterCity Express bus also provides a transit option for commuters who prefer not to drive.